learnwithalfred/learnwithalfred/README.md

 ---

-I'm Alfred Boateng, a software engineer with experience in JavaScript, React, MongoDB and more.
+I'm Alfred Boateng, a software engineer with experience in JavaScript, React, MongoDB, and more.
 My goal is to get a React Developer Job

 🌱 I’m looking for a new job opening